The Windrush Scandal

-It is anticipated that the so called Windrush Scandal could affect up to 500,000 people and if you came to the UK from the Commonwealth with your parents in the years after World War II, it is highly likely that you are affected.
+It is anticipated that the so-called Windrush Scandal could affect up to 500,000 people and if you came to the UK from the Commonwealth with your parents in the years after World War II, it is highly likely that you are affected.
 After the Second World War, the UK relied heavily on immigrants from abroad to help rebuild the country.
 The UK used its reach in the Commonwealth to bring young workers to the UK to help to rebuild the infrastructure.
-Since then the government has clearly turned their back on these people.
-These people who have given so much to the UK received no form of solace whatsoever from the government until the scandal came to light.
-The pressure now appears to be mounting on the Conservative government to do something about it and in recent days Prime Minister Theresa May has been on a charm offensive to help those who have been significantly affected, and the governments of the countries that they have come from.
-In many cases these will be Caribbean countries as the UK relied heavily on Caribbean labour after WWII.
+Since then, the government has clearly turned their back on these people.
+The people who have given so much to the UK received no form of solace whatsoever from the government until the scandal came to light.
+The pressure now appears to be mounting on the Conservative government to do something about it and in recent days Prime Minister Theresa May has been on a charm offensive to help those who have been significantly affected and the governments of the countries that they have come from.
+In many cases, these will be Caribbean countries, as the UK relied heavily on Caribbean labour after WWII.

 The British government now needs to do the right thing and it's putting measures in place to try and assist those who are affected by the Windrush Scandal.
-If you are one of those who may be affected then please get in touch with our immigration specialists, we may be able to help you by discussing your case and help you to reach a suitable conclusion.
+If you are one of those who may be affected, then please get in touch with our immigration solicitors.
+We may be able to help you by discussing your case and help you to reach a suitable conclusion.
 Immigration wise, it is it vital that you do this as soon as possible before the window closes and your immigration status may never be sorted.